elastic/integrations/packages/github/docs/README.md

 To use this integration, the following prerequisites must be met:
  - You must be an organization owner.
- - You must be using Github Enterprise Cloud.
+ - You must be using GitHub Enterprise Cloud.
  - You must use a Personal Access Token with `read:audit_log` scope.

 *This integration is not compatible with GitHub Enterprise server.*